 Inspiring Coronavirus Moment: Zoher Abu Jama and Avraham Mintz had just received a phone call from a woman aged 41 years old from Be’er Sheva, Southern Israel.

 They took a break from their services in the afternoon to pray.
-The religious Jew, Mintz, stood in the position facing Jerusalem wearing white and black shawl which was hanging off from his shoulders.
+The religious Jew, Mintz, stood in the position facing Jerusalem wearing a white and black shawl which was hanging off from his shoulders.

-On the other side, Abu Jama is an observant Muslim who knelt down facing Makkah.
+On the other side, Abu Jama is an observant Muslim who knelt facing Makkah.
 Underneath him, his maroon and white prayer rug was unfurled.

 For both paramedics who work together twice or thrice a week, the joint prayer idea was nothing unique.

-They also designate the quarantine hotels, perform the special coronavirus tests, collect blood for donation purposes and many other activities.
+They also designate the quarantine hotels, perform the special coronavirus tests, collect blood for donation purposes, and many other activities.
 At the start of this month, they even staffed the polling stations for the people in self-quarantine.